http4s/http4s/docs/src/main/tut/deployment.md

 ### Get or build a muslC bundle required to build a static image.

-To create a truly static native image we need to use muslC according to [issue] (https://github.com/oracle/graal/issues/1919#issuecomment-589085506) .
-Instructions and an example bundle are provided [here] (https://github.com/gradinac/musl-bundle-example).
+To create a truly static native image we need to use muslC according to [issue](https://github.com/oracle/graal/issues/1919#issuecomment-589085506) .
+Instructions and an example bundle are provided [here](https://github.com/gradinac/musl-bundle-example).
 For the sake of our example we can download the resulting bundle for our build.
 We will need to use the path to the unpacked bundle as an argument to build the image.

 ```
 > wget https://github.com/gradinac/musl-bundle-example/releases/download/v1.0/musl.tar.gz